Last Updated on

-- salt and pepper
+- fine sea salt and pepper

 - Measure the water in a large pot.
 Heat the water but don't let it come to a boil (it helps against the formation of lumps).
 Add the salt.
 Slowly add the cornmeal while stirring or whisking (with an egg beater not a mixer) all the time.
 When all the cornmeal is incorporated, continue stirring or whisking shortly to make sure there are no lumps.

-- Take the polenta off the heat and stir in the grated cheese.
+- Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
+Take the polenta off the heat and stir in the grated cheese.
 Let cool for about 5 minutes.

-- In the meantime separate the eggs and beat the egg whites until stiff.
+- In the meantime, separate the eggs and beat the egg whites until stiff.
 Add more salt to taste to the polenta and stir in the egg yolks.
 Carefully fold in the egg whites.

-- To make the garlic yogurt: finely grate or press the garlic cloves.
+1. Finely grate or press the garlic cloves.
 Stir into the yogurt/creme fraiche/sour cream together with the mustard and add salt and pepper to taste.

 Read the cooking instructions on the polenta packet just to know for sure how long the cornmeal needs to be cooked.
 I cook the polenta made with coarse cornmeal for 40 to 50 minutes and the polenta made with medium cornmeal for about 15 minutes.